STRATEGIC PLAN | doc

 The policies governing the provision and use of electronic communications include:

-The Communication and Information Technologies (CIT) department will hold central responsibility for the installation, maintenance, upgrading, and securing all equipment, software, and procedures that comprise the University network
+2. The Office of Technology Services (OTS) department will hold central responsibility for the installation, maintenance, upgrading, and securing all equipment, software, and procedures that comprise the University network

-The CIT department will provide appropriate safeguards, to the extent possible, to keep the network from interruptions in service
+3. The OTS department will provide appropriate safeguards, to the extent possible, to keep the network from interruptions in service

 2. E-Mail Specific Policy Provisions